-The main purpose of jogging is to build stamina and endurance.
-On the other hand, running primarily increase speed along with improving stamina and metabolism.
+The primary purpose of Jogging is to build stamina and endurance.
+On the other hand, running increases speed along with improving energy and metabolism.

 3. Calories Burn

-So the more speed you run the more calories you burn.
-However, running faster will make you faint in the least time than jogging.
-So you need to make a plan accordingly if you want to achieve your fitness goal.
+So the more speed you run, the more calories you burn.
+However, running faster will make you faint in the least time than Jog.

-Jogging is low to moderate-intensity exercise while running is the moderate to high-intensity workout.
-An average person runs at a speed of 10-14 Kmh while he jogs at the speed of 6-10.
+Jogging is low to moderate-intensity exercise, while running is a moderate to high-intensity workout.
+For example, an average person runs at a speed of 10-14 Kmh while he jogs at 6-10.

-Running and sprinting both are completely different from one another.
-Their speed, form and execution are different.
+Running and sprinting both are entirely different from one another.
+For example, speed, form, and execution are different.

-Here we’ll take a look at some important points that help you understand the difference between running and sprinting.
+Here we’ll look at some essential points that help you understand the difference between running and sprinting.

-Sprinting is a short-time intense burst exercise that lasts for the maximum 60 seconds.
-Sprinting used to perform in a different interval to increase speed and stamina.
-In sprinting, you have to run as fast as you can for the fix distance like 100m to 600m depends on your goal.
+Sprinting is a short-time intense burst exercise that lasts for a maximum of 60 seconds.
+Sprinting is used to perform in different intervals to increase speed and stamina.
+In sprinting, you have to run as fast as possible for a fixed distance like 100m to 600m depending on your goal.